Asymptotic Theory for Two-Way Clustering: Setting and Main Result

-Assumption \ref{asmp:regularity}.1 requires the fourth moment to be bounded, which is stronger than the moment condition in one-way clustering.\footnote{See equation (7) of \citet{hansen2019asymptotic} for the condition in one-way clustering.} The proof in one-way clustering usually verifies a Lindeberg condition because blocks of observations are independent of each other.
-With multi-way dependence, we no longer have independent blocks because each cluster can have observations that are dependent with observations from a different cluster when these observations share a cluster on a different dimension.
+Assumption \ref{asmp:regularity}(a) requires the fourth moment to be bounded, which is stronger than the moment condition in one-way clustering.\footnote{See Equation (7) of \citet{hansen2019asymptotic} for the condition in one-way clustering.} The proof in one-way clustering usually verifies a Lindeberg condition because blocks of observations are independent of each other.
+With two-way dependence, we no longer have independent blocks because each cluster can have observations that are dependent on observations from a different cluster when these observations share a cluster on a different dimension.
 Hence, a different proof strategy is required.
 The proof in this paper uses Stein's method, which requires stronger moment restrictions, but provides a non-asymptotic bound on the approximation error --- details are in Subsection \ref{sec:proof_sketch}.
+By using this strategy, a bounded fourth moment is required.

-Assumption \ref{asmp:regularity}.2 requires the contribution of the cluster with the largest weight to be small relative to the total variance.
-In the special case where everyone is equally weighted with $\omega_i=1$, the condition is simply $(1/\lambda_n) \max_c (N^C_c)^2 \rightarrow 0$.
+Assumption \ref{asmp:regularity}(b) requires the contribution of the largest cluster to be small relative to the total variance.
+This condition mimics the sparsity condition in the networks literature (e.g., \citet{graham2020sparse}).
 Intuitively, this condition is required so that the removal of a cluster does not change the variance substantively.
 This assumption allows the ratio of any two cluster sizes to diverge to infinity.
-It is identical to equation (12) of \citet{hansen2019asymptotic} when $C=G=H$.
-Assumption \ref{asmp:regularity}.2 also rules out having components that are perfectly negatively correlated: if the components of the vector were perfectly negatively correlated, $\lambda_n =0$.
+It is identical to Equation (12) of \citet{hansen2019asymptotic} for one-way clustering.
+Assumption \ref{asmp:regularity}(b) also rules out having components that are perfectly correlated: if the components of the vector were perfectly correlated (i.e., $\mu^\prime W_i =0$ for some $\mu \ne (0,\dots,0)^\prime$), then $\lambda_n =0$.
+If cluster sizes are uniformly bounded, and $\lambda_n \rightarrow \infty$, then Assumption \ref{asmp:regularity}(b) is satisfied.\footnote{Assumption \ref{asmp:regularity}(b) is hence a more general version of sparsity than having the size of the dependency neighborhood (i.e., the number of observations plausibly correlated with some observation $i$) being bounded above.
+The conditions are also comparable with \citet{verdier2020estimation} in the two-way fixed effects literature: when the neighborhood size is bounded, $\lambda_n \asymp n$, which matches his assumption 2(c).}